SCSI House Rebuild Calculator

 Frequently Asked Questions

-• What house types are covered under the SCSI Insurance Rebuild Calculator?
+What house types are covered under the SCSI Insurance Rebuild Calculator?

 The calculator only covers estate-type houses built in Ireland since the 1960s.
 The calculator does not cover properties with more than three storeys or with basements, bespoke properties or period houses (Victorian/Georgian) and it also does not cover apartments.
 Please refer to your management company/agent in relation to block insurance.
+Visit our Directory of Cost Estimate Providers done by your local Chartered Quantity Surveyor or Building Surveyor.

-• Why doesn’t the calculator provide county-by-county rebuilding rates and all property types?
+Why doesn’t the calculator provide county-by-county rebuilding rates and all property types?

 The SCSI Rebuild calculator is broken up into several regions that cover the entire country.
-Users of the Rebuild calculator are encouraged to select the region closest to their location.
-The guide only covers standard-type properties and anything outside of this may require professional advice.
-Contact your local Chartered Quantity Surveyor to get a quote for such work.
+Users of the Rebuild alculator are encouraged to select the region closest to their location.
+If in doubt the lowest risk option is to take the higher of the two regions you are between or seek a price for both from your insurers to make a more informed decision.

-• I’ve been told by the insurance company to contact the SCSI about the valuation of rebuilding my house, can you explain this to me, please?
+I’ve been told by the insurance company to contact the SCSI about the valuation of rebuilding my house, can you explain this to me, please?

 It is important to use the correct terminology.
 The assessment of rebuilding costs for insurance purposes should not be referred to as a valuation.
 This is a separate matter.
 If your property is a unique or period property; for example, it is important that you consult with an appropriately qualified professional such as a local Chartered Quantity Surveyor for advice.

-• How can I measure my house?
+How can I measure my house?

 Calculate the internal area of your property by measuring to the internal finish of the perimeter or party walls within the property, ignoring skirting boards, at each floor level.

-• What standard will my home be rebuilt to?
+What standard will my home be rebuilt to?

-• What is the size of my house?
+What is the size of my house?

-• How should I account for bespoke fittings and fixtures?
+How should I account for bespoke fittings and fixtures?

-You should add to cover other costs, such as; special fixtures, non-standard fitted kitchens, high boundary walls, high specification bathrooms.
-Note that the costs do not include any allowance for contents such as carpets, curtains, loose furniture and domestic appliances.
+You should add to cover other costs, such as; special fixtures, non-standard fitted kitchens, high boundary walls, high specification bathroomsNote that the costs do not include any allowance for contents such as carpets, curtains, loose furniture and domestic appliances.
 A separate insurance policy for contents is required.

-• Why does the calculator not give a quote for my non-standard house (I have 5 bedrooms and an extension)?
+Why does the calculator not give a quote for my non-standard house (I have 5 bedrooms and an extension)?

-• What happens if my home is not fully insured for a partial claim?
+What happens if my home is not fully insured for a partial claim?

 Homeowners who are not adequately insured may be penalised under their policy by having to pay a certain proportion of the reinstatement costs.
-Where the insured sum is only 75% of the total reinstatement cost, you may only receive 75% of the agreed cost of reinstatement, whether the claim is made for partial replacement or total loss.
+Where the insured sum is only 75% of the total reinstatement cost, you may only receive 75% of the agreed reinstatement cost, whether the claim is made for partial replacement or total loss.
 For example, in the case of a house insured for €270,000, where the total reinstatement cost was €360,000, the insured party may only receive €270,000 to reinstate the house in the event of the total loss.
-In that situation the insured party may be obliged to provide the balance of €90,000.
+In that situation, the insured party may be obliged to provide the balance of €90,000.
 Similarly, if there is a partial loss, which costs €60,000 to repair, the insured party may only receive €45,000 and would have to provide the balance of €15,000.

 Back To Top